jasulainen/OGTimeTracker/README.md

 # ⏱️ TimeTracker

 A smart Progressive Web App (PWA) for time tracking with automatic notifications and Excel-ready export functionality.
+If you wish to continue development, CLAUDE.md is included.
+This code base is produced in co-operation with Claude Code.

 ## 🌟 Features